limagbz/data-mesh-yelp/README.md

 > [here](https://www.datamesh-architecture.com/#tech-stacks), more precisely this a mix of both
 > [Datamesh Architecture: MinIO and Trino](https://www.datamesh-architecture.com/tech-stacks/minio-trino) and
 > [Datamesh Architecture: dbt and Snowflake](https://www.datamesh-architecture.com/tech-stacks/dbt-snowflake).
 > Changes should occur as the project.
+Please refer to [Infra README's](infra/README.md) for more information
+> about the architecture.

 <p align="center">
 <img src="docs/_static/architecture/platform-architecture.drawio.png" />